Trismegiste/phpunit-assert-solid/README.md

 ## Who

 You decide how, how much and when one of your class must follow one SOLID guidance.
-It does cover all guidances but those assertions detects recurrent anti-patterns which could appear after many commits from others until you discover it is too late.
+It does not cover all guidances but those assertions detect recurrent anti-patterns which could appear after many commits from others until you discover it is too late.

 ## Examples Please !